devanshsingh7727/pdf-image-extractor/README.md

-# pdf-text-image-extractor
+# pdf-image-extractor

-pdf-text-image-extractor is a toolkit designed to help you extract images and text from PDF files easily.
+pdf-image-extractor is a toolkit designed to help you extract images and text from PDF files easily.
 Whether you're dealing with URLs, blobs, or local binary data, this package can handle multiple file types.
 The module provides a streamlined interface for extracting images in common formats like PNG and JPEG as well as extracting all text content from your PDF files.

 ## Features